Basket Boats and Children on the Beach in Quy Nhon

 Vietnamese woven basket boats today.

-Today many of the fishermen still use the woven basket boat.
-When going to the central coast in Vietnam, you can also see brightly painted brightly.
+Today, many of the fishermen still use the woven basket boat.
+When visiting the central coast in Vietnam, you can also see brightly painted.
 Today the fishermen may even place a motor on these boats to take them further distances out to sea, even as far as 5 kilometers out to the main fishing vessel.

 Painted round woven basket boat Quy Nhon, Vietnam